KolbyLalonde/SENG-438/A2/seng438-a2-team_number.md

   Test Determination Procedure:

   Benefits and Drawback of using Mocking:
+Mocking is a very useful concept which allows for more efficient unit testing.
+However, it does contain drawbacks.
+One of the major benefits of mocking is that it allows users to partially simulate behavior of an object, based on the parts on which they are testing.
+This leads to a more efficient process as time is not spent creating the components of the object which will not be tested upon in each individual test.
+As such, isolation of particular functionality becomes much easier.
+One drawback is that each component must be individually set/determined, which could lead to a larger setup time before testing even begins.
+As such, it is imperative to use mocking only when the time saved outweighs the time spent on setting each value in the object.

 // including the input partitions you have designed
 // including the input partitions you have designed